The archive will be made available 24 hours after the live call has concluded and will remain active for 30 days.

 - the enforcement of intellectual property rights;

-- the impact of changes in applicable law and regulations;
+- the impact of changes in applicable law and regulations, including tax legislation;

-- the application of privacy laws and other related obligations on our business;
+- the application of privacy laws and other related obligations and liabilities for our business;

 - the textbook adoption cycle and levels of government funding for education spending;